Tiny Planets

-Tiny Planets is a computer-animated children's television series co-produced by Sesame Workshop and Pepper's Ghost Productions.
-The concept was created by the late Nina Elias-Bamberger at Sesame Workshop with character designs by Ed Taylor.
-The television series consists of 65 five-minute, dialogue-free (and later narrated by Kim Goody, the singer of the theme song) episodes featuring two white-furred extraterrestrials travelling their universe and solving a specific problem each episode.
+Tiny Planets is an animated children's television series produced by Sesame Workshop, and Pepper's Ghost Productions.
+The concept was designed and developed by Ed Taylor.
+The series consists of 65 five-minute, dialogue-free episodes featuring two polar extraterrestrials travelling their universe and solving a specific problem each episode.

 Plot

-Deep in the heart of the Tiny Universe lies the North Planet where the main characters, Bing and Bong, make their home.
-These two explorers are catapulted to the surrounding worlds in their solar system on a flying white couch where they explore, learn about the inhabitants, develop friendships and have fun.
+Deep in the heart of the Tiny Universe lies the North Planet, where the main characters, two aliens named Bing and Bong, make their home.
+These two explorers are catapulted to the surrounding worlds in their planetary system on a flying white couch where they explore, learn about the inhabitants, develop friendships and have fun.